tundeLayan/lema-ai/README.md

 # Web Developer Assignment

-You are about to implement a full-stack web application, comprising both backend and frontend components.
-The assignment involves extending a partially implemented Node backend server and developing a React frontend that interacts with the backend API.
+This full-stack assignment involves building a user management system where developers must extend a Node.js/SQLite backend for user and post operations, and create a React/TypeScript frontend that displays user data in a paginated table and allows for post management, all while following provided design specifications.

 ## Backend